TSYS-Merchant/syslog4net/README.md

 #Supported platforms

-Syslog4net builds on versions 2.0 and later of Microsoft's CLR and been tested on versions 4.0 and 4.5.
+Syslog4net builds on versions 2.0 and later of Microsoft's CLR and has been tested on versions 4.0 and 4.5.
 It has also been built and tested using Mono 3.2 on CentOS 6.4.

 #Downloading / Installation